gwoldy8/CSx278-Asgn5-CheckMyGrades/README.md

 ## Functionality
 1. Find secure method for linking student account to a cell phone
-2. Options for determining the data being outputHow many grades do you want returned?
+2. Options for determining the data being output
 	a.
+How many grades do you want returned?
+	b.
 Set to return the grades from the past 2 weeks
-	b.
+	c.
 Set to return 5 most recently input grades
-	c.
+	d.
 Percentage of grade the category of the assignment is worth (e.g. quizzes are 15%)
 3. Potential concerns to handle
 	a.
 Student sends invalid class identifier (e.g. misspells word or uses wrong number)
 	b.
 Student drops a course, or the semester ends